-10. Has a consultative Yes.
-CR3: We confirm that broader consultations process taken Consultations were held over the including all stakeholders potentially impacted by place, and has it period February to June 2023 and the project will be undertaken during the project involved all key also build on previous consultative development phase, and that a summary of these stakeholders, and processes which supported the consultations (as well as a plan for ongoing vulnerable groups, development of the NAP Costas, consultation during the project implementation), in including gender on which some of the project alignment with the provisions of the Environmental considerations in activities rest.
-This consultative and Social Policy of the Adaptation Fund, will be compliance with the process included Initial national provided in the full proposal submission.
-Environmental and and departmental workshop; Social Policy and Weekly meeting with government Also, consultation with NGOs and tourism sector Gender Policy of the stakeholders (period not stakeholders/businesses will be carried out during Fund? specified); field missions and the preparation of the Full proposal and will be meetings of departmental gender included in the stakeholder engagement plan for focal points.
-The proposal the implementation phase.
-The Ministry of Tourism indicates that "In total, 95 people is part of the Working Group of the NAP Costas (59% women) were consulted and the articulation with this sector was envisaged. during this stage, including 27 from the national government (78% Please see all these issues reflected in Section II- women), 49 from local H. governments (53% women) and 19 representatives of associations Please bear in mind that the management of beach and local population (47% accesses serves a dual purpose: safeguarding the women)."
-However, the proposal is ecosystem while contributing to the project's not clear on consultation with overall sustainability.
-These access points will NGOs and tourism sector adhere to universal design principles, ensuring stakeholders/businesses.
-It will be inclusivity.
-Their placements will be determined important during full proposal collaboratively with subnational governments and development and implementation through engagement with the local population. that the project team ensures ongoing stakeholder engagement In Section II-A, Activity 2.1.4 explicitly outlines that for the activities under Component the precise locations for pedestrian entrances will 2 addressing beach access and be established in conjunction with neighborhood entrances (e.g. Activity 2.1.3 and commissions for each site.
-This collaborative 2.1.4) to avoid issues of restricted process will account for existing beach usage access. patterns, prioritizing areas with higher entrance
+Consultations were held over the period February to June 2023 and also build on previous consultative processes which supported the development of the NAP Costas. on which some of the project activities rest.
+This consultative process included Initial national departmental workshop; Weekly meeting with government stakeholders (period not specified); field missions and meetings of departmental gender focal points.
+The proposal indicates that "In total, 95 people (59% women) were consulted during this stage, including 27 from the national government (78% women).
+49 from local H. governments (53% women) and 19 representatives of associations and local population women)."
+However, the proposal is NGOs and tourism sector stakeholders/businesses.
+It will be important during full proposal development and implementation that the project team ensures ongoing stakeholder engagement for the activities under Component 2 addressing beach access and entrances (e.g. Activity 2.1.3 and 2.1.4) to avoid issues of restricted access.